-Finding a list of, say, the Top 500 European Companies is a little trickier than you might suppose.
+Finding a list of, say, the Top 500 European Companies is a little trickier than

 In general, there just isn’t as much freely-available financial information in Europe as you find in the U.S. When you do come across a list, you have to be a bit careful.
 Which Europe is covered in the list?
 EU members?
 EU wannabes?
 Western Europe?
 East + West?
 The geography can be confusing.